-Craft Distillery Tip #3: Don’t Overspend on Commercial Distillery Equipment
+Craft Distillery Tip #3: Look for Used Distillery Equipment for Sale

 When you’re first getting started with producing craft spirts, resources are usually tight.
-To allow your money to go further, many new distillers look for refurbished or reconditioned distillery equipment for sale.
-In addition to costing less than new equipment, reconditioned distillery equipment generally has a much faster turn-around.
+To allow your money to go further, many new distillers look for refurbished, reconditioned, or used distillery equipment for sale.
+In addition to being more cost-effective, used distilling equipment generally has a much faster turn-around.
 For you, that means less time waiting for deliveries and more time for perfecting your liquor.

 Helping Craft Distillers Create Better Spirits Faster: Zwirner Equipment